 Many cancer advocacy groups offer help finding clinical trials that might be a good fit for you.
 Because many of these groups focus on a specific type of cancer, they can help you find trials for your type of cancer.
-A list of some of these services can be found on the cancer.net website.
+A list of some of these services are on the cancer.net website.
 If you don’t see your type of cancer on this list, you can search the internet for advocacy groups.

 Some websites also give all the information about clinical trials.
-You can register there and be informed about it once there is a requirement as per your problem.
+You can register there and be infor about it once there is a requirement as per your problem.
 You can sign up for a registry or matching service to connect you with trials in your area.
 Support groups and websites that focus on a particular condition website sometimes have lists of clinical studies.
 Also, the local newspaper and television ads carry information related to clinical trials.

 Clinical Trial in the US and UK